History of quantum mechanics: Einstein applies quanta to explain the photoelectric effect

-To explain the threshold effect, Einstein argued that it takes a certain amount of energy, called the work function and denoted by φ, to remove an electron from the metal.
+Einstein argued that it takes a certain amount of energy, called the work function and denoted by φ, to remove an electron from the metal.
 This amount of energy is different for each metal.
-If the energy of the photon is less than the work function, then it does not carry sufficient energy to remove the electron from the metal.
-The threshold frequency, f_{0}, is the frequency of a photon whose energy is equal to the work function:
+If the energy of the light quanta is less than the work function, then it does not carry sufficient energy to remove the electron from the metal.
+The threshold frequency, f_{0}, is the frequency of a light quanta whose energy is equal to the work function:

 If f is greater than f_{0}, the energy hf is enough to remove an electron.
-The ejected electron has a kinetic energy, E_{k}, which is, at most, equal to the photon's energy minus the energy needed to dislodge the electron from the metal:
+The ejected electron has a kinetic energy, E_{k}, which is, at most, equal to the light energy minus the energy needed to dislodge the electron from the metal: